strayiker/jquery-jsonp/doc/API.md

 # API

-## `jQuery.jsonp( options )`
+## `jsonp( options )`

 ### Overview

 Loads a remote JSON object using a JSONP request.

-`$.jsonp()` returns the extended options (the `xOptions` object) for the query (that is an object containing all the options passed to the function plus defaults for those not provided).
+`jsonp()` returns the extended options (the `xOptions` object) for the query (that is an object containing all the options passed to the function plus defaults for those not provided).
 In most cases you won't need `xOptions` to manipulate directly, but it is available if you need to abort the request manually (`xOptions` provides an `abort()` method to that end).

-*_As of version 2.3.0, if you use jQuery-JSONP with jQuery 1.5+, the `xOptions` object is a Promise.
-See [jQuery's documentation](http://api.jquery.com/deferred.promise/) for more information on Promises and Deferreds._*

-`$.jsonp()` takes one argument, an object of key/value pairs, that are used to initialize and handle the request.
+`jsonp()` takes one argument, an object of key/value pairs, that are used to initialize and handle the request.
 All options are optional.
-A default can be set for any option with `$.jsonp.setup()`.
 See below for a full list of the key/values that can be used.

 ### Options